Andrew J. Toles, Of Counsel

-Andy joined the firm in 1994 and leads the estate planning and probate practice.
+Andy joined the firm in 1994.
 He counsels others in decisions related to wills, trusts, family partnerships, business succession and a host of related matters, including the ever-changing estate and gift tax.
 He also maintains a significant business practice, supporting owners with their various legal needs, like formation, mergers and acquisitions.

 Andy is passionate about philanthropy.
 He loves to create charitable giving arrangements in connection with the sale of significant assets, such as business interests or real estate.
 These arrangements often produce tremendous tax savings and freedom for his clients to be generous with the causes they care about.
 He is a frequent lecturer on these and other topics.